tc39/proposal-duplicate-named-capturing-groups/README.md

 ## Status

 This proposal achieved stage 3 at [the July 2022 meeting](https://github.com/tc39/agendas/blob/main/2022/07.md).

-It awaits implementation.
+Implementations are in progress.
+See [this issue](https://github.com/tc39/proposal-duplicate-named-capturing-groups/issues/4) to track current status.
+As of this writing only Safari has implemented.

 ## Spec text